Raja Uda

-Raja Uda was also the grandfather of Malaysian political blogger Raja Petra Kamaruddin.
+Uda was also the grandfather of Malaysian political blogger Raja Petra Kamaruddin.

 Biography

-Raja Uda was a member of the Selangor royal family, being a distant cousin of Sultan Hisamuddin Alam Shah and a direct descendant of the first Sultan of Selangor.
-He married Sultan Hisamuddin's sister, Tengku Badariah binti Sultan Alaeddin Sulaiman Shah.
+Raja Uda was a member of the House of Opu Daeng Chelak, being a distant cousin of Sultan Hisamuddin Alam Shah and a direct descendant of the first Sultan of Selangor.
+He married both of Sultan Hisamuddin's sisters namely, Tengku Badariah binti Sultan Alaeddin Sulaiman Shah and Tengku Nor Saadah.

-Educated at the Malay College Kuala Kangsar.
-Raja Uda joined the colonial government service in 1910 at age 16.
+Educated at the Malay College Kuala Kangsar, Raja Uda joined the colonial government service in 1910 at the age of 16.
 In 1939, he was appointed as secretary to the British Resident of Selangor.
 He was Menteri Besar of Selangor twice, from 1949 to 1953, and again from 1954 to 1955.
 In between, Raja Uda served as Malayan High Commissioner in the United Kingdom.
 He was involved in negotiations with the British to establish the Member System in the 1950s.

-In 1951, Raja Uda was appointed a CMG and appointed an Honorary Knight Commander of the Most Excellent Order of the British Empire in 1953,.
+In 1951, Raja Uda was appointed a CMG and appointed an Honorary Knight Commander of the Most Excellent Order of the British Empire in 1953.
 Following the first ever general election in 1955, Raja Uda was appointed Speaker of the Federal Legislative Council.

 On August 30, 1957, the day before independence, Raja Uda was appointed the first Governor of the state of Penang and served for ten years.

-Raja Tun Uda died on October 17, 1976 and he was buried at the Selangor royal mausoleum near Sultan Sulaiman Mosque in Klang, Selangor.
+Raja Tun Uda died on October 17, 1976, and he was buried at the Selangor royal mausoleum near Sultan Sulaiman Mosque in Klang, Selangor.